tc-playground/tools-playground/languages/typescript/classes.md

 ## Basic Class Inheritance Example

+* The `extends` inheritance operations is like `copying` all the `properties` from the parent class into the child class.

 ```ts
 class 3DPoint extends 2DPoint {
     constructor(public x: number, public y: number, public z: number)) {